 Importance

+The importance criterion evaluates how evidence-based and crucial a measure is for improving health care quality and outcomes, especially in key areas like safety, timeliness, effectiveness, efficiency, and patient-centeredness.
 Information from testing often provides additional empirical evidence to support prior judgments of a measure’s importance.
 In particular, beta testing results may reveal that a measure assesses an area with substantial opportunities for improvement.
 Testing can also uncover that the measure addresses a high-impact or meaningful aspect of health care.

 Examples of Empirical Evidence